manp/syncs/README.md

 It's also possible to enable debug mode using `io.enableDebugMode()` and disable it with `io.disableDebugMode()` methods.

 ### Client Initialization
-Syncs clients are developed to run on both Browser and NodeJs :
+Syncs clients are developed to run on most common platforms :
 + [Syncs Client for Browser](https://github.com/manp/syncs-browser)
 + [Syncs Client for NodeJs](https://github.com/manp/syncs-node)
 + [Syncs Client for Java](https://github.com/manp/syncs-java)